What’s in the $1.2 trillion Senate infrastructure package

 Senate infrastructure bill sets stage for massive effort to make broadband more available and affordable

 Water (especially pipes): $55 billion.
 After the Flint, Mich., lead contamination crisis, there is a renewed focus on ensuring America’s water infrastructure gets upgraded.
 The bill includes $15 billion specifically for lead pipe replacement.
-There is also $10 billion to clean up man-made chemicals known as Per- and Polyfluoroalkyl Substances.
+There is also $10 billion to clean up man-made chemicals known as per- and polyfluoroalkyl substances.
 The bill also sets aside money for clean drinking water for Tribal communities.

-"Resilience”: $47 billion.
-The resiliency funding falls mainly into two categories: cybersecurity and climate change mitigation.
+‘Resilience’: $47 billion.
+The resiliency funding falls mainly into two categories, cybersecurity and climate change mitigation.
 There is funding to help protect infrastructure from attacks along with funding to address droughts, flooding, wildfire mitigation, coastal erosion and other big issues impacting many parts of the nation as weather patterns become more extreme.

 Public transit: $39 billion.
 Senators and the White House have been citing a Transportation Department estimate that 40 percent of buses and 23 percent of subway and rail cars are in poor shape.
 The funding would go a long way toward upgrades.
 There is also money for new bus routes and making public transit more accessible to seniors and Americans with disabilities.